Home >

 - The Countess of Pembroke's Arcadia (1590)

 It has to be skimmed, and the original version is far more readable than the revision.
-Still, it is a remarkable fusion of political philosophy, picaresque adventure, chivalric romance, and tragicomedy... --Paul Dean, The New Criterion, January 2002, p.
-70
+Still, it is a remarkable fusion of political philosophy, picaresque adventure, chivalric romance, and tragicomedy... --Paul Dean

 - Astrophel and Stella (1591)